 The National Human Services Assembly closely follows key immigration legislation and regulations, and supports a common-sense approach to immigration policy that would help immigrant families and communities thrive.
-For analysis and stances on additional pieces of legislation, watch out for PolicySource, the National Assembly’s resource to collect, track, and communicate information about salient policy issues, so human service organizations can collaborate and more effectively engage with policymakers.
-PolicySource is due to launch in Spring, 2019.
+For analysis and stances on additional pieces of legislation, check out PolicySource, the National Assembly’s resource to collect, track, and communicate information about salient policy issues, so human service organizations can collaborate and more effectively engage with policymakers.

 To help the human service sector convey how immigration helps our economy grow with shared prosperity, check out our immigration talking points.

 On March 12th, 2019, the House introduced H.R.
 6, the Dream and Promise Act of 2019.
 H.R.
 6 would provide protections for Dreamers, Temporary Protected Status (TPS) recipients, and Deferred Enforced Departure (DED) recipients.

 The Dream and Promise Act of 2019 provides a clear pathway for Dreamers to attain conditional resident status, as well as an additional set of requirements to attain full lawful permanent resident status (LPR).

 The legislation would grant conditional permanent resident status for 10 years, and cancel removal proceedings if prospective recipients meet both of the following requirements:

 - Have been continuously physically present in the U.S. for four years preceding the date of the enactment of the bill; and

 - Were younger than 18 years of age upon entering the U.S.;